AID: Agent Intent from Diffusion for Multi-Agent Informative Path Planning: Method

-\paragraph{\textbf{Environment Setup:}} Training environments are generated by sampling between 8--12 Gaussian functions to produce diverse, multimodal belief landscapes.
+Training environments are generated by sampling between 8--12 Gaussian functions to produce diverse, multimodal belief landscapes.
 Each environment contains three agents ($m=3$).
-A Probabilistic Roadmap (PRM) with 200 nodes and $k = 20$ nearest neighbours is used.
+A Probabilistic Roadmap (PRM) with 200 nodes and $k = 20$ nearest neighbors is used.
 The high-interest threshold is set to $\mu_{th} = 0.4$, and the confidence parameter is $\beta = 1$.
 Each agent is allocated a budget of $B = 3$ steps per episode.